Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

     Bandwidth (GiB/s)                     3.60391
     --------------------------------------------------

 Most notably, we can see that the performance of the transposition kernel is significantly lower for larger matrices, such as 512x512 and 2048x2048.
-Here we only achieved a bandwidth of 3.6 to 4 GiB/s, while all other configurations achieved bandwidths greater than 100 GiB/s.
+Here, we achieved a bandwidth of only 3.6 to 4 GiB/s, while all other configurations achieved bandwidths greater than 100 GiB/s.

 4.2.3 ReLU Primitive
 ===========================

+The last unary primitive we implemented was the ReLU primitive, a commonly employed function machine learning models.
+The Rectified Linear Unit activation function is defined as: ``f(x) = max(0, x)``, meaning that all negative values are set to zero and all positive values are kept as they are.

 4.2.3.1 ReLU Primitive Implementation
 ---------------------------------------

-The last unary primitive we implemented was the ReLU primitive.
-The Rectified Linear Unit activation function is defined as: ``f(x) = max(0, x)``, meaning that all negative values are set to zero and all positive values are kept as they are.
 To implement this, we first had to add support for the ``FMAX`` instruction, which computes the maximum of two values.
 Using the ``EOR`` instruction which we implemented for the zero primitive, we can create a zero register and then use the ``FMAX`` instruction to compute the maximum of the input value and zero.
 Since the primitive should also support transposition, we implemented two versions.

 The first version does not transpose the output and is structurally the same as the zero primitive.
 However instead of always storing zero, we now store the maximum of the input value and zero.